thomasthesecond/sp/src/docs/url-redirects.md

 ## 301 redirects

 301 redirects will need to be configured after the new URL structure is defined.
+Below is a small sample of URLs that will need to be redirected.
+A complete audit will need to be performed in order to capture and configure all redirects.

 | Old URL | Proposed new URL |
 | ------- | ---------------- |